Effect API Journey

 OperationDescription

-map(f)Transform success value
+map(f)Transform success value (Functor)

-via(f) / flatMap(f)Chain dependent computation
+via(f) / flatMap(f)Chain a dependent step (Monad)

-zipWith(other, f)Combine independent paths
+zipWith(other, f)Combine two independent paths (Applicative)

 recover(f)Replace error with value

-recoverWith(f)Replace error with path
+recoverWith(f)Replace error with another path

 orElse(supplier)Alternative on failure

-mapError(f)Transform error
+mapError(f)Transform error type

 Prerequisites

-1. Be comfortable with Java lambdas and method references
+• Comfortable with Java lambdas and method references

-2. Understand basic generics (type parameters)
+• Basic generics (type parameters)

 Running the Tutorials